stgm/scientific-programming-1/python/algorithms/30 Loops.md

         print("hi")
         i = i + 1

-Obviously the `for`-loop is somewhat more compact en more easily readable.
-Which is why that loop is used most often, but cases such as asking for user input are often times best implemented with a `while`-loop.
-As a general rule for which loop to choose; a `for`-loop is used if you know or can calculate exactly how often the loop should repeat, and a `while`-loop is used when the amount of repetitions is uncertain.
+Obviously, the `for`-loop is somewhat more compact and more readable.
+Therefore, this type of loop is used most often.
+Cases such as asking for user input are often times best implemented with a `while`-loop.
+As a general rule for which loop to choose; a `for`-loop is used if you know, or can calculate, exactly how often the loop should repeat.
+A `while`-loop is used when the amount of repetitions is uncertain.